University Counseling Services: Frequently Asked Questions

 - What can I do if I believe that my counselor has been unprofessional or disrespectful?

 We recommend that you bring this up with your counselor and address your concerns regarding what you experienced.
-If you believe this is not possible or you did not get effective results, you are encouraged to speak with the Director of UCS.
+If you believe this is not possible or you did not get effective results, you are encouraged to speak with the Associate Vice President for Student Health & Wellness.

 - Why do I feel worse after some of my counseling sessions?